Digital Identity Anchor - Legal Meaning and Data Structure

 -

-The Registrar is legally responsible for the accuracy of the data that they issue and control Authoritative Data.
+For data marked as Authoritative, the Registrar is legally responsible for the accuracy of the data that they natively issue and control.**.

 -